lukkesreysandeur/tp/docs/UserGuide.md

 1. Ensure you have Java 11 installed on your computer.
 If you are unsure you can download it from [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).
 2. Download the latest release of Patientist from [here](https://github.com/AY2223S2-CS2103T-T12-1/tp/releases/latest).
 3. Copy the file to the folder you'd like to use as the _home folder_ for your Patientist app.
-4. Double-click the .jar file to open the app.
+4. Double-click the Patientist.jar file to open the app.
 There will be some sample data to play around with.
 5. Type in commands and press ENTER to execute the command. `help` would be a good first command to use to get a sensing of how to use this app.
 6. Refer to the [Features](#features) or [Command Summary](#command-summary) sections to see summary of commands.